 Greenhouse Gas Emissions.
-The greenhouse gas (GHG) emissions for the annual testing and maintenance emissions from the facility's stationary sources would be well below the BAAQMD significance thresholds of 10,000 MTCO2e/yr.
+The greenhouse gas (GHG) emissions for the annual testing and maintenance emissions from the facility's stationary sources would be well below the BAAOMD significance thresholds of 10,000 MTCO2e/yr.
 The City of San Jose's GHG Reduction Strategy is a Qualified Climate Action Plan under CEQA.
-This project would comply with the requirements of that plan with implementation of MM GHG-1, which would require the applicant to participate in San Jose Clean Energy at the TotalGreen level.
+This project would comply with the requirements of that plan with implementation of MM GHG-1, which would require the applicant to participate in San Jose Clean Energy at the TotalGreen level, or negotiate an electricity contract with San Jose Clean Energy that accomplishes the same goals as the Total Green Level, to ensure compliance with the 2030 Greenhouse Gas Emissions Strategy.
 Pursuant to California Code of Regulations, title 14, section 15183.5, the CEC may rely on that compliance in its analysis of GHG emissions impacts.
 Accordingly, staff concludes with implementation of MM GHG-1, the project's GHG emissions would not have a significant direct or indirect impact on the environment.
 The project's likelihood of operating for non-testing/non-maintenance (emergency) purposes is low and if such operation did occur it would be infrequent and of short duration.
 Staff concludes that these emissions would be less than significant.
 With implementation of the efficiency measures to be incorporated into the project, and MM GHG-1, GHG emissions related to the project would not conflict with the City's GHG Reduction Strategy or other plans, policies, or regulations adopted for the purpose of reducing the emissions of GHGs.
 Because the project would be consistent with applicable plans and policies adopted to reduce GHG emissions and would comply with all regulations or requirements adopted to implement a statewide, regional, or local plan for the reduction or mitigation of GHG emissions, the potential for the project to conflict with an applicable plan, policy or regulation for GHG reductions would be less than significant.
 With implementation of MM GHG-1, impacts related to GHG emissions would be less than significant with mitigation incorporated.